mcc-us/ea/_notes/030-niit.md

 ---

-The Net Investment Income Tax (NIIT) is a 3.8% tax on certain types of investment income for high-income individuals.

-1. Who's affected: People whose income exceeds a certain threshold.

-2. What's taxed: Investment income like dividends, interest, capital gains, and rental income.

-3. How it works: You pay the 3.8% tax on the lesser of your net investment income or the amount by which your income exceeds the threshold.

-4. The IRS publication that best discusses and describes the Net Investment Income Tax (NIIT) is Publication

-- Eligibility: Who is subject to the NIIT (based on income thresholds).
 - Types of Income Included: What types of income are considered for the NIIT (e.g., dividends, interest, capital gains).
 - Calculating the Tax: How to calculate the amount of NIIT owed.
 - Reporting the Tax: How to report the NIIT on your tax return (Form 8960).